daemoncost/Journal-Research-Data-Policy/README-dev.txt

 Follow the format: Type: Short description (fixes #issue-number)

 4. Documentation
 Notebooks:

 Each notebook should start with a markdown cell that outlines its purpose, data sources, and any relevant background information.
 Use markdown cells within notebooks to explain the steps and logic used in the analysis.
 Avoid duplicating code in notebooks—use functions from the tools directory.
+Notebooks should not contain definitions of the functions.

 In-Line Comments: